jdjakub/phd-thesis/ch-state-first.md

 This choice of ordinary HTML as a substrate, however, proved rather two-edged.
 The browser requires many features to do its job of rendering complex web pages.
 And sadly, as its client, we could only make use of those capabilities which the W3C had decided, at the time of authorship, were worth the effort exposing in JavaScript.
 For anything else, the browser is a black box, and this was very frustrating in the following case.

-### The Radical Concept of Arrows that Stay on the Shapes
+### Trouble Achieving Arrows that Stay on the Shapes

 A key aspect of the \OROM{} system is that there is an object *graph*.
 That is, obj-dicts can have entries pointing to other obj-dicts, without restriction to a tree structure.
 Drawing arrows to denote this is the obvious notation, and easy on paper, so we wanted it in our substrate for \OROM{}.